 Alcohol or drug abuse: Habitual drunkenness or abuse of narcotic drugs of one spouse that the other was unaware of prior to getting married.

 Indignities: For a divorce to be granted on indignities, you must provide evidence that your spouse has consistently acted in such rudeness, hate, abuse, and neglect towards you to render your life intolerable.

 Abandonment: This occurs when one spouse has abandoned the other out of their home and refuses to provide support for the ousted spouse.

 Contact Peterson White, LLP for Your Divorce

-Take the first step to the next chapter of your life by reaching out to our office today at (855) 919-4124.
+Take the first step to the next chapter of your life by reaching out to our office today online or at (855) 919-4124.